 Best Heated Airers for Small Flats UK (Low-Energy & Cheap to Run)

-This guide looks at some of the best heated airers for small flats in the UK, focusing on low running costs, compact designs, and real-world practicality rather than unnecessary features.
+This guide compares the best heated airers for small flats in the UK, focusing on:

 This article is part of our Laundry & Drying Efficiency hub, focused on practical UK advice for drying clothes indoors faster, avoiding damp, and keeping energy use low.